guigur/guigur_com_articles/Keithley_175_new_screen.md

 The lib I chossed, is the mighty u8g2 lib.
 This lib is great, it support lot of screens and a ton of fonts.
 **BUT** it require a lot of RAM.
 No problem, I used a ESP8266 to prototype the interface and the 2kB of RAM usage is not a problem anymore.

+The Raspberry pico is the best microcontroller for the job